towolf/towolf.github.com/docs/PsychProbability/ClockRandSeed.markdown

 title: ClockRandSeed
 categories:
   - PsychProbability
+encoding: UTF-8
 ---

 \[seed,whichGen\] = ClockRandSeed\(\[seed\],\[whichGen\]\)

-ClockRandSeed seeds the random number from the time\-of\-day clock.
+ClockRandSeed seeds the random number from the time-of-day clock.
 If seed is passed this is used instead.

 The multiplier 1e6 in fix\(1e6\*sum\(clock\)\) is bigger than the 100